 Dinner at Herons at The Umstead Hotel and Spa

-If you’re simply tired of spending hours in the kitchen preparing the perfect Christmas feast, Herons (where James Beard-nominated chef Steven Devereaux Greene is one of the country’s youngest executive chefs to helm the kitchen of a Forbes Five Star or AAA Five Diamond establishment) has you covered in Cary.
+If you’re simply tired of spending hours in the kitchen preparing the perfect Christmas feast, Herons—one of only 64 Forbes Five-Star restaurants in the world—in Cary has you covered.
 For Dec.
-24 and 25, you can make reservations for a fabulous four-course Christmas Dinner.
-Herons takes the meal planning and cooking stress out of Christmas and gets your family’s taste buds tingling.
+24, you can make reservations for a fabulous four-course Christmas Dinner.
+Heron’s will get your family’s taste buds tingling, while also taking the planning and cooking stress out of your Christmas meal.

 Raleigh Beer Trail

-If you’re more of a beer than a cocktail type of person, consider checking off some of the 25+ breweries on the Raleigh Beer Trail, where the more breweries you visit, the more rewards you earn!
+If you prefer beer over cocktails, consider checking off some of the 30+ breweries on the Raleigh Beer Trail, where the more breweries you visit, the more rewards you earn!

 More holiday happenings